kk-learn-ai/christian-devotions/README.md

 Oversees the refinement and quality assurance of devotional content, ensuring clarity, consistency, and audience-appropriate language.

 ### Project Management
-Facilitates coordination among teams and ensures timely delivery of devotional content while maintaining legal compliance.
+Facilitates coordination among teams and proposes web publication timeline for devotional content upon completion of content creation, editorial review, and social media preparation.

 ## Configuration
-Agent configurations and tasks are defined in YAML files located in the `config/` directory:
+Agent configurations and tasks are defined in a single YAML file located in the `config/` directory:
-- `devotional_agents.yml`: Defines roles, goals, and backstories for each agent.
+- `devotional_config.yml`: Defines roles, goals, backstories, and tasks for each agent in the system.

-- `devotional_tasks.yml`: Outlines specific tasks for each agent role.
+## Key Features
+- Dynamic theme selection: The Project Manager asks the user for the theme of each devotional series.
+- Audience-focused content: Content is tailored to specific target audiences identified through brainstorming.
+- Collaborative workflow: Cross-team collaboration is facilitated to ensure cohesive and high-quality devotional content.
+- Flexible publication timeline: The Project Manager suggests publication timelines based on team progress and standard durations.

 ## Usage
 [Include instructions on how to run the project, dependencies, etc.]